 Sign language interpreters can be arranged for any public program with at least two weeks notice.
 Please call 603.669.6144 x119 to schedule.

 All interpretive videos are captioned or a written transcript is provided.
 A new mobile audio tour includes captioned information about select artworks in the collection.
-FM assistive listening devices (headsets and neck loops) are available for all public programs and tours of the museum.
+FM assistive listening devices (headsets and neck loops) are available for many public programs and tours of the Museum.

-If you have any questions about the program please contact Jane Seney at 603-669-6144 x 149 or email firstname.lastname@example.org.
+If you have any questions about the program please contact Megan McIntyre at 603-669-6144, x151 or email firstname.lastname@example.org.

 Accessible Tour and Studio Programs

-In order to preserve the historic Zimmerman House, all guests to the House are required to wear disposable shoe covers or to remove their shoes upon entering the house.
-Portable stools are available at the Zimmerman House for visitors with limited mobility.
+In order to preserve the historic Zimmerman House, all guests are required to wear disposable shoe covers upon entering the House.
+Portable stools are available at the Zimmerman House since the furniture is not available for use.

 The Currier Museum Art Center is an accessible facility.
 Disabled parking is available in the Art Center parking lot.
 All studios and public areas in the Art Center are wheelchair accessible.
 Accommodations for children and adults with disabilities can be made with advanced notice.